 Many platforms will formulate real-time, ready-made dashboards and reports which you can generate automatically to present to the wider team.

-You can also customize reports based on key themes of interest, priority drivers or interesting analytics so, whether you’re presenting to one of you clients or to your CEO, you can accurately present where returns have been made and forecast future performance.
+You can also customize reports based on key themes of interest, priority drivers or interesting analytics so, whether you’re presenting to one of you clients or to your CEO, you can accurately present where returns have been made and forecast future long term performance.

 Making online & offline work together